sedunne/ansible-collection-simple/README.md

 ### ufw
 This role allows for basic UFW management on Ubuntu systems.

+### packages
+This role is a very basic interface to the `ansible.builtin.packages` module.

 ## Docs
 The `docs/` directory contains detailed information on the included roles, including their supported platforms and variables.